Stuycs-K/finalprojectapcs-4-lijin-ethan-huang-shibao-4/DEVLOG-Ethan.md

 ### 2025-05-28 Board class initialize and display
 I did the initialize method where I initialized the board with solid candies and selected random tiles to have specialCandies.
 I also worked on the display method.

+### 2025-05-29 Thinked about the logic behind matching
+I added a constructor to the board class so that the board class has a constructor.
+I also started adding new methods so that the matches would function.

 ### 2025-05-30 User input and refilling/clearing matches and the board
 I did the refill method, getTileAt method, and started the checkMatches method where I take user input of the user attempting to make a match.